/ / / / / / / /

 • Multi-threading

-Java agent architecture, C++ & Java academic research
+Java agent architecture & Inter-Life, C++ & Java academic research

 • Extreme programming